Collioure, Languedoc-Roussillon: tourism & sightseeing

 In the 17th century the French military engineer Vauban added further substantial fortifications, resulting in the castle that we see today.
 These extensive works required a substantial increase in space, and much of the original medieval town of Collioure was destroyed in 1671 to make way for the expanded castle.

-Le More is the old fishing village whose narrow cobbled streets and pretty pastel-painted houses are a pleasure to explore.
+Le More is the old fishing village and the narrow cobbled streets and pretty pastel-painted houses are a pleasure to explore.

 Another way to explore the town is to pick up a leaflet with the 'path of fauvism' which leads you around 20 sites in the village where Henri Matisse and André Derain painted whilst staying in Collioure.
 At each of these places there is a reproduction of the painting so that you can compare the painting with the scene in the painting.